mvrahden/go-enumer/README.md

 ## What's new?

 `go-enumer` is an implementation with improved handling of default values and empty values (Zero Values).
-Additionally the type derivation (lookups) was improved and was given more freedom to preferences of case sensitivity.
+Additionally the type derivation (lookup) was improved and was given more freedom to preferences of case sensitivity.
 It furthermore introduces a clear and unified usage pattern on how to implement enums, by bringing its own easy to understand and hard to misuse way of defining them.

-`go-enumer` defines an enum as a set custom-defined, distinct values which are implemented by defining a range of continuously incrementing constants of a specific integer-like type alias.
+`go-enumer` defines an enum as a set custom-defined, distinct values which are implemented by defining a range of continuously incrementing constants of a any unsigned integer type or type alias.
 By convention, enum sets must:

+- be marked with a [magic comment](#magic-comment-goenum).
+- be of an unsigned integer type.
 - start at `1` or in defined edge cases with `0`.
 - consist of continuous linear increments of `1`.